February 21, 1997: Wolfgang Hablig gets his gun stolen by a students at his school

-Question #10 Wolfgang MUST answer: what was the nature of your professional relationship with Mr. Marcum?
-Because according to this MAINSTREAM NEWS article, the similarities are striking between Wolfgang Halbig and Brian Marcum:
+Question #10 Wolfgang MUST answer: What was the nature of your professional relationship with Mr. Marcum?

-So were you guys just really good friends?
-Who like to make money the same way?
+- Were you guys just really good friends?
+Who likes to make money together?

 IN REPLY to Harry Buffkin’s letter about school security, as one who has only been in the education arena for 10 months and coming from a 25-year career in law enforcement, I would like to answer some of his questions.

 I have witnessed security director Wolfgang Halbig make eight unannounced security inspections at elementary, middle and high schools.

 I have witnessed more than 11 different meetings and workshops he has conducted to improve security in Seminole County public schools.